ericbulloch/kwmd/README.md

 sudo groupmod -g 1018 kwmd
 ```

+After that I changed to the user by running `su kwmd`.
+From there, I was able to view the files in the nfs share.

 ### Website

 This section will most likely become its own file instead of just a section.
 For now, I am just starting with the process.